Kelly Reichardt: Film career

+1994–2006: feature debut and other works

 Reichardt's debut film River of Grass was released in 1994.
 It was nominated for three Independent Spirit Awards, and the Grand Jury Prize at the Sundance Film Festival.
 It was named one of the best films of 1995 by the Boston Globe, Film Comment, and The Village Voice.
-Reichardt then had trouble making another feature film, saying, "I had 10 years from the mid-1990s when I couldn’t get a movie made.
+Reichardt then had trouble making another feature film, saying, "I had 10 years from the mid-1990s when I couldn't get a movie made.
 It had a lot to do with being a woman.
-That’s definitely a factor in raising money.
-During that time, it was impossible to get anything going, so I just said, ‘Fuck you!’ and did Super 8 shorts instead."
+That's definitely a factor in raising money.
+During that time, it was impossible to get anything going, so I just said, 'Fuck you!' and did Super 8 shorts instead."

-In 1999, Reichardt completed her second feature, Ode, based on Herman Raucher's novel Ode to Billy Joe.
-Next she made two short films, Then a Year, in 2001, and Travis, which deals with the Iraq War, in 2004.
+In 1999, Reichardt completed the short film Ode, based on Herman Raucher's novel Ode to Billy Joe.
+Next she made two more short films, Then a Year, in 2001, and Travis, which deals with the Iraq War, in 2004.
 In these two films, critics have noted that she subtly makes clear her displeasure with the Bush administration and its handling of the Iraq War.

-Most of Reichardt's films are regarded by critics to be part of the minimalist movement in films, though Reichardt sees a difference between her work and the movement as a whole.

-After Todd Haynes, a close friend of Reichardt, made Safe, she drove Haynes to Portland from the Seattle Film Festival, where she met writer Jon Raymond and Neil Kopp, who respectively wrote and produced several of Reichardt's films.
+Reichardt met and subsequently became close friends with fellow filmmaker Todd Haynes in 1991, during the production of his film Poison.
+She worked on this film as a key set dresser and props master.
+After Haynes made Safe, four years later in 1995, she drove Haynes to Portland from the Seattle Film Festival, where she met writer Jon Raymond and Neil Kopp, who would go on to, respectively, write and produced several of Reichardt's films.
+Raymond has been cited as the largest influence on Reichardt's decision to base her films in the Pacific Northwest, his specific humanist portraits of the region inspiring her.
 In 2006, she completed Old Joy, based on a short story in Raymond's collection Livability.
 Daniel London and singer-songwriter Will Oldham portray two friends who reunite for a camping trip to the Cascades and Bagby Hot Springs, near Portland.
 The film won awards from the Los Angeles Film Critics Association, Rotterdam International Film Festival, and Sarasota Film Festival.
-Notably, it was the first American film to win the Tiger Award at the Rotterdam Film Festival.
+It was the first American film to win the Tiger Award at the Rotterdam Film Festival.
 Kopp won the Producer's Award at the 2007 Independent Spirit Awards for his work on Old Joy and Paranoid Park.